Paris Olympics off to rough start, with sabotaged trains and weather dampening mood before opening

-PARIS — (AP) — The Paris Olympics were getting off to a rough start Friday, with suspected acts of sabotage targeting France's flagship high-speed rail network and cloudy skies and forecast rains over the French capital ahead of its sprawling, ambitious opening ceremony.
+PARIS — (AP) — The Paris Olympics were getting off to a rough start Friday, with suspected acts of sabotage targeting France's flagship high-speed rail network and cloudy skies, with rain forecast, over the French capital ahead of its sprawling, audacious opening ceremony.

 On a day of utmost importance for France and its capital, with dozens of heads of state and government in town for the Olympic opening and a global audience topping 1 billion expected to tune in, authorities were scrambling to deal with widespread rail disruptions caused by what they described as coordinated overnight sabotage of high-speed train lines.

 Overcast skies over Paris further dampened the mood.
-Together, service delays in Paris train stations and drizzly weather underscored potential vulnerabilities of the host city's bold decisions to break with Olympic traditions and stage an opening ceremony like no other.
+Together, travel chaos in Paris train stations and the drizzly weather underscored potential vulnerabilities of the host city's bold decisions to break with Olympic traditions and stage an opening ceremony like no other.

-By turning the whole of central Paris into a giant open-air theater for the ceremony that starts at 7.30 p.m., Paris organizers have bigger crowds to transport and safeguard than would have been the case if they'd followed the example of previous Olympic host cities that opened in stadiums.
+By turning the whole of central Paris into a giant open-air theater for the ceremony that starts at 7:30 p.m., Paris organizers have bigger crowds to transport, organize and safeguard than would have been the case if they'd followed the example of previous Olympic host cities that opened in stadiums.

+Some spectators who followed organizers' advice to arrive well ahead of time along the ceremony route fumed over long waits to get to their seats.

+“Paris has been great, anything to do with the Olympics and dissemination of information has been horrible,” said Tony Gawne, a 54-year-old Texan who turned up six hours in advance with his wife.

 Paris organizers said they expect 6,800 of the 10,500 athletes will attend before they embark on the next 16 days of competition.